 - Underlying conditions like diabetes or heart disease

 It’s not just a physical issue — emotional wellbeing, stress, and confidence all play a role.
+Some men also report that relationship dynamics and mental fatigue can contribute to performance issues.
 The good news?
-ED is very manageable, and solutions like Kamagra are helping many older men in Australia regain their confidence.
+ED is very manageable, and solutions like Kamagra are helping many older men in Australia regain their confidence and improve their quality of life.

 How Kamagra Works